docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/register2.png "Creating a User"%}

-##User settings
+##User edition

 {% image /assets/images/documentation/dev/en/settings.png "Account Management"%}

 Subsequently all settings can be changed, except the User ID which is immutable.

 The account edition page is accessible on the "My account" submenu which also allows to reset the password.
+The time zone is used to display times.

 {% image /assets/images/documentation/dev/en/edition.png "Account Edition"%}